linode/apl-docs/docs/get-started/installation/linode.md

 Provision a LKE cluster with the following specs:

-- Fill in teh `Cluster Label`
+- Fill in the `Cluster Label`

 - Use Kubernetes version: `1.30`

 - Enable HA Control Plane

 - Add Node Pools.
-Select Dedicated CPU: Dedicated 8 GB Plan, 4 CPUs, 160 GB Storage
+Select the Dedicated 8 GB Plan (with 8 GB RAM and 4 CPUs)

 - Wait until the nodes are in a `Running` state